-Dr. Aiedah is a Senior Lecturer and Convenor for General Studies at the Malaysia Immersion Hub, Monash University Malaysia.
+Dr. Aiedah is a Senior Lecturer and Convenor for General Studies at the Malaysia Immersion and Pathways, Monash University Malaysia.
 Her research expertise ranges in the field of religion and society, with specific interests in Muslim societies, halal consumption, ethnic relations, religious tolerance, and social cohesion.
 Her Doctorate of Philosophy conferred by the University of Malaya was on halal consumption among Generation Y Muslims.
 Her study has generated interest in the halal dining experience in a multicultural setting and social cohesion.
-She leads the General Studies Units at the Malaysia Immersion Hub.
+She leads the General Studies Units at the Malaysia Immersion and Pathways.

 Graduate Certificate of Higher Education (GCHE), Monash University

 Ph.D.
 (Social Science), University of Malaya

 Bachelor of Islamic Revealed Knowledge and Heritage, International Islamic University Malaysia (Major: Islamic Jurisprudence, Minor: Political Science)

 Member, The Malaysian Social Science Association, (present)

 Member, The European Association for Southeast Asian Studies (EuroSEAS) (present)

 Aiedah's research interest lies broadly in the study of religion, Muslim societies, ethnicities, and nation-building.
 She investigates the dynamic interaction between religion, cultures, and nation-building in various contexts.
 Her recent work unfolds halal commensality practices and social cohesion in Malaysia.
 Moreover, her study extends to the role of NGOs in national integration and unity.